Caskelson/user-api-demo/README.md

 # user-api-demo

-A demonstration of an API application built with Symfony 5 for PHP 7.4^, using only symfony core packages.
+A demonstration of an API application built with Symfony 5 for PHP 7.4^, using only symfony core packages, with every request and response standardized to json strings.

 ## Install